 Subjects will be randomized to receive HTX-011, bupivacaine HCl, or saline placebo.
 The randomization will not be stratified.
-Subjects will not be aware of the study drug they are receiving.
 The site's pharmacy and surgical staff will not be blinded to the treatment assignments because HTX-011 is a colored and viscous liquid in contrast to bupivacaine HCl and saline placebo, and the volume of study drug to be administered varies by treatment group.
 However, subjects will not be aware of the study drug they are receiving, and once surgery is completed and the subject is transferred to the PACU, the Investigator and all site staff involved in safety and efficacy assessments will be blinded to the treatment assignment until after database lock.
 The Sponsor's study team will also be blinded to the treatment assignments with the exception of the clinical trial material (CTM) and clinical observer staff.